dropbear-software/punycoder/README.md

     email addresses, automatically handling the `xn--` prefix and processing only the necessary parts of the string.
-* **Idiomatic Dart:** This package implements the `Converter<S, T>` interface defined in `dart:convert` to make working with Punycode easy and familiar.
+* **Idiomatic Dart:** This package implements the `Converter<S, T>` interface defined in `dart:convert` to make working with Punycode feel easy and familiar.
 * **Efficient and Tested:** Based on a port of the well-regarded Punycode.js library, including tests based on official RFC examples.